 This is the most terrible image of the great rejection, the final rejection, of which the Lord speaks, which you must always remember, so as not to find yourself outside, behind the doors.
 Because we too often pity ourselves, we too often care about ourselves, forgetting that we still need to enter the doors.
 Because we live as if we have already entered.

 But more often Scripture speaks, indeed, focusing on people for whom pain is the most vivid megaphone that helps us remember God's presence.
 Scripture most often speaks of the torment of fire.
 This is very often called fiery gehenna in Scripture.
-For example, (Gospel of Matthew: 5; 22), (Gospel of Matthew: 18; 9), (Gospel of Mark: 9; 47) and many other places.
+For example, (Matthew 5:22), (Matthew 18:9), (Mark 9:47) and many other places.

 So, the Lord says:

-"But I say to you that everyone who is angry with his brother without a cause shall be liable to judgment; and whoever says to his brother, 'Raca,' shall be liable to the council; and whoever says, 'You fool,' shall be liable to the hell of fire."
-(Gospel of Matthew: 5; 22)
+"But I say to you that whoever is angry with his brother without a cause shall be in danger of the judgment.
+And whoever says to his brother, 'Raca!' shall be in danger of the council.
+But whoever says, 'You fool!' shall be in danger of hell fire" (Matthew 5:22).

 That is, "fool", simply speaking, whoever says to his brother "fool", is liable to the hell of fire.